 M said: I enjoyed the book.
 It read like a short story — very fast paced, very focused on plot.
 I got caught up in Chiri’s desires. … I liked the way it was a growing mystery enfolded in a sci-fi thriller.

 L said: Congratulations!
-It held my interest.
-I wanted to keep reading throughout, it’s a page turner!
-I love the sense of place with Camberwell, too, the markets and the junction.
+It held my interest, a page-turner!
+The sense of place -Camberwell, the markets and the junction.
 It’s real and grounded.
 I can visualise it all so perfectly.
-The pace of the scenes … is great.
-It’s edgy and I felt all the emotions that Chiri was going through.
+The pace of the scenes … is great, edgy; I felt all the emotions Chiri was going through.
 I loved it, Cage – not a genre I normally read, so thank you for the introduction and the privilege of being an early reader.

 C said: Fast paced from the start; I was completely enthralled with her fears and journey.
 I would recommend this to the person who wants something interesting and different.
 Not witches, not warlocks, but enough arcane mixed with soft sci-fi, and in places we can see, smell, and hear.
 Loved it.
 GoodReads